Vyral/mark-adams/_posts/2022-05-09-recapping-panera-pups-and-prizes.md

 {% include excerpt.html %}

-Thanks to everyone who came out to our Panera, Pups, and Prizes event recently.
-We had a blast and loved meeting all of your furry friends.
-We hope you had fun, too\!
+We want to thank everyone who donated to our event, both in person or virtually.
+This is our 14th year collecting donations for Feed More, and this year we collected a whole truckload of pet food donations for their pet food pantry.
+This goes toward helping provide senior citizens and shut-ins with food for their pets.

+This cause is so important because oftentimes they worry about having to give up their companion, or choose between picking up the prescriptions/food for the animal.
+Many seniors are often isolated, so keeping a companion in their home is truly a gift.
+We are very grateful for everyone who chooses to do business with our team because they allow us the opportunity to give back to our community.

-It was a very successful year.
-We loved handing out all the prizes, and I can’t wait to tell you how much we raised for local pets in need in a future video.&nbsp;
+Thank you again for spending the morning with us and letting us love on your precious pups.
+We can’t wait to tell you how much we raised for local pets in need in a future video.&nbsp;

 Today we’re sharing a quick slideshow of some great moments that we captured throughout the event. **Watch the video above to see it all.**